DynaPlex/DynaPlex/docs/source/legacy/legacy.rst

 .. note::
    It should not be necessary to make changes to any CMakeLists.txt.
 Newly added files should be automatically detected.
 Contact main developers if you find limitations in this.
-   Set paths to dependencies in the CMakeUserPresets.txt, and not directly in the CMakeLists.txt!
+   Set paths to dependencies in the CMakeUserPresets.txt, and not directly in the CMakeLists.txt.
+An exception happens when adding a new executable to the ``src/examples'' directory.

 The current version of the DynaPlex library uses a similar API to the legacy version.
 However, several changes have been made: